 Make sure there is a good fit between what the therapist offers and what you and your young person need.
 At the moment, the terms ‘counsellor’ and ‘psychotherapist’ are unregulated.

 It might be helpful to find a psychologist through Psychologist Society of Ireland and a psychotherapist either through the Irish Council for Psychotherapy or the Irish Association for Counselling and Psychotherapy.

 Cost: These can cost anywhere from €20 – €120* euro per session

 *Some therapists maybe open to negotiating the price.

 Private in-patient care

-Some people also use their health insurance to pay for private therapy sessions or a stay in a private in-patient unit.
-This is something to talk about with your young person and doctor if you have already tried other options and feel this may be of help.
+Some people also use health insurance to pay for private therapy sessions, or a stay in private in-patient units.
+This is something to talk about with your young person and doctor, if you have already tried other options and feel this may be of help.

-Some charities and organisations offer services that you might find useful when looking for support for your son or daughter.
+Some charities and organisations offer services you might find useful when looking for support for your young person.
 Some of these organisations receive HSE funding.

 Childline provides a 24 hour phone service, online chat and text line to those in Ireland under 18.

-Barnardos Ireland is a service for young people up to the age of 18 years providing individual counselling, family support and bereavement services operating around the country.
+Barnardos Ireland is a service for young people up to the age of 18 years.
+They provide individual counselling, family support and bereavement services operating around the country.